 There’s a better way though — instead of eliminating these keywords, cluster them together.

-I do this by identifying one “primary” keyword and grouping it to similar long-tail keywords.
+I do this by identifying one “primary” keyword and grouping it with similar long-tail keywords.
 In some cases, I’ll have blog posts that are designed to rank for 10 or more long-tail “secondary” keywords.
 Like this one!

 Map Them to the Page URLs (One Row per Page)